AI Hub offers a collection of components for developers and data scientists building artificial intelligence (AI) systems. You can use the AI Hub to:

 - You can use AutoML services to train your model using your own dataset with the benefits of transfer learning.
 Transfer learning can help you train a model faster, use a smaller dataset, and improve generalization.

 The technical guides on AI Hub demonstrate how to implement complex AI use cases.
 These guides combine services, infrastructure, and custom code to implement complete solutions.
-By following the technical guides on AI Hub, you learn best practices that you can leverage when designing an AI system.
+By following the technical guides on AI Hub, you learn best practices that you can apply when designing an AI system.
 For more information, see how to find and learn from technical guides.

 The VM images on AI Hub come preconfigured with the frameworks and tools that are necessary for ML workloads.
-By starting with a VM image you can quickly create an environment that has been optimized for ML with the option to use Cloud TPU or GPU to accelerate your workload.
+By starting with a VM image, you can quickly create an environment that has been optimized for ML with the option to use Cloud TPU or GPU to accelerate your workload.
 For more information, see the guide to finding and using VM images on AI Hub.

 Understanding public and private assets on AI Hub